-In this work, we focus on scalarization-based algorithms, that allow for preferences in MOO~\citep{braun2018scalarized}.
+\paragraph{Multi-Objective Optimization (MOO)} Multi-objective optimization is a technique for optimizing several conflicting objectives simultaneously.
+A \textit{Multi-Objective Optimization Problem} (MOP) involves determining the set of optimal compromises when no specific solution can optimize all objectives simultaneously.
+To gain a deeper understanding of the Multi-objective optimization problems, we recommend \cite{coello2007evolutionary} and \cite{marler2004survey}.
+Most of the MOO algorithms handle optimization problems using approaches like \textit{evolutionary algorithms} \cite{deb2011multi, konak2006multi}. \textit{scalarization} methods \cite{braun2018scalarized, eichfelder2008adaptive}, \textit{set-oriented} techniques \cite{schutze2013set, peitz2018gradient}, and \textit{gradient-based} approaches \cite{fliege2000steepest}.
+In this work, we focus on scalarization-based algorithms, that allow for preferences in MOO \cite{braun2018scalarized}.
 Users preferences are integrated by assigning corresponding weights (importance) to each objective.
-While linear scalarization algorithms struggle to find optimal solutions in non-convex Pareto front cases, in Reinforcement Learning,~\citet{van2013scalarized} recommend the Weighted Chebyshev scalarization approach in a Multi-Objective Q-learning framework.
-This scalarization method uses the Chebyshev distance metric to minimize the distance between the objective functions and a given reference point.

-\citet{banholzer2022trust} solved multi-objective infinite-dimenisonal parameter optimization problems using the \textit{Pascoletti-Serafini} (PS) scalarization approach.
+While linear scalarization algorithms struggle to find optimal solutions in non-convex Pareto front cases, in Reinforcement Learning,\cite{van2013scalarized} recommend the Weighted Chebyshev scalarization approach in a Multi-Objective Q-learning framework.
+This scalarization method uses the Chebyshev distance metric to minimize the distance between the objective functions and a given reference point. \cite{banholzer2022trust} solved multi-objective infinite-dimenisonal parameter optimization problems using the \textit{Pascoletti-Serafini} (PS) scalarization approach.
 As in our work, the obtained scalar optimization problems are solved using the Augmented Lagrangian method.
-In~\citet{eichfelder2008adaptive}, it has been proved that this PS scalarization approach is equivalent to the WC scalarization, where a variation of the weights and the reference point in WC correspond respectively to a variation of the direction and the reference point in the PS method.
-To address the inflexibility of the PS scalarization's constraints,~\citet{akbari2018revised} revised a modified Pascoletti-Serafini scalarization algorithm.
+In \cite{eichfelder2008adaptive}, it has been proved that this PS scalarization approach is equivalent to the WC scalarization, where a variation of the weights and the reference point in WC correspond respectively to a variation of the direction and the reference point in the PS method.
+To address the inflexibility of the PS scalarization's constraints, \cite{akbari2018revised} revised a modified PS scalarization algorithm.
 Nevertheless, for complex MOO problems, the suggested modified PS scalarization algorithm has yet to be tested.

-These scalarization methods lead to the identification of the Pareto set, where each Pareto optimal point is obtained under a different choice of the scalarization parameter.
+These methods lead to the identification of the Pareto set, where each Pareto optimal point is obtained under a different choice of scalarization parameter.